MGidi/www.hydroit.co.uk/_posts/2020-01-08-Jekyll-website-deplyment-service.md

 We will also not charge you any annual or monthly fee, but only charge per request and time invested in building or changing the site.

 ## Who will design the site?
-Jekyll has hundreds of themes - free and paid for, you can brose them through the [Jekyll official site](https://jekyllrb.com/resources/).
+Jekyll has hundreds of themes - free and paid for, you can browse them through the [Jekyll official site](https://jekyllrb.com/resources/).
 And we can help with customising the functionality, and to liaise with a graphic designer to edit the design itself or to create a complete new one.

 ### If you want to read more about the Jekyll philosophy - [click here](https://jekyllrb.com/philosophy/)